MarcelGarus/server/blog/XXXX-XX-XX-sonifying-corona.md

 ## Study

+Many papers investigate potential triggers for positive behavior changes in response to the pandemic (such as practicing social distancing or improving hand hygiene).
+Among 324 international participants, Harper et al. looked at potential correlations with fear of the virus, moral foundations, and political orientation.
+They found that the fear of the virus is the primary factor for these behavior changes.
 [1]
-Potential triggers for inconsistency in social behavior.
-What has a positive behavior change in response to the pandemic (e.g. social distancing, improved hand hygiene):
-- fear of the virus
-- moral foundations
-- political orientation
-n = 324 (international)

-[2]
-People actually compless less when they fear the authorities.
+Notably, ... et al. found that people actually comply less when they fear the authorities.
+[2] This indicates that **fear of the virus itself** primarily motivates people to be careful.

+... et al. indentifies **empathy with those most vulnerable to the virus** as another factor for physical distancing and wearing a face mask.
+Especially above a certain baseline, inspiring empathy in people can motivate them to follow these two important measures, while only giving them plain information had a negligible effect on their behavior.
 [7]

-"Empathy for those most vulnerable to the virus represents and emotional basis regarding the motivation for physical distancing and wearing a face mask"
-"we can actually use empathy to promote the motivation in people to follow these two important measures" "providing individuals with mere background information […] was not enough to significantly increase the behavioral motivation; only if empathy was added motivation increase"
+My hypothesis for this app is as follows:

-Hypothesis: While working, employees/students empathize more with the decisions of olleagues to take protective measures against the corona pandemic, if they are acutely made aware of the infection risk via sonic feedback.
+> While working, employees/students empathize more with the decisions of olleagues to take protective measures against the corona pandemic, if they are acutely made aware of the infection risk via sonic feedback.

-Questionnaire
+To investigate this, I spent a day at the Neurodesign office at the HPI.
+After introducing participants to the project, I silently recorded data indicating increased risks (like, the CO2 levels, the number of people in the room, whether they wore masks) and asked them to fill out a questionnaire.
+Then, I activated the sonification of the risk level and continued recording risk-relevant data.
+Finally, I asked them to fill out the survey again.

+Here's a timeline of what happened:

 Timeline